The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
           GEO-Bench is a General Earth Observation benchmark for evaluating the performance of large pre-trained models on geospatial data.
-(Principle developer: <a href="https://servicenow.com/" target="servicenow">ServiceNow</a>)
+(Principal developer: <a href="https://servicenow.com/" target="servicenow">ServiceNow</a>)
         </td>
       </tr>
     </tbody>